 Within a day or two, though, it began to really bother me.
 How could I not be saved?
 I’d felt all tingly and everything, like something had changed within me.
 Then, in true Michael Binkley style, (that’s a Bloom County reference, folks—pay attention), I woke my dad up in the middle of the night and asked him how I could become a Christian.
 Dad groggily realized I was serious and he woke up enough to explain a few basics to me.

 I also have to admit to falling by the wayside with my faith quite a bit over my life.
 I felt pretty strong in it when I was a kid all the way up through high school.
 I had my ups and downs, but I felt like I was on the path.
-During college, my ups and downs became more frequent, but I had good friends who were Christians who helped keep me on the path most of the time.
-After college, though, I spent several years away from church, not out of any philosophical differences but mostly because I was unwilling to upset my comfortable life by actually getting off my duff and going there only to be reminded of how much I was disobeying God in the first place.
+During college, my downs became more frequent, but I had good friends who were Christians who helped keep me on the path most of the time.
+After college, though, I spent several years away from church altogether–not out of any philosophical differences, per se, but mostly because I was unwilling to upset my comfortable life of not going to church by actually getting off my duff and going there only to be reminded of how much I was disobeying God in the first place.

 So my testimony is pretty normal.
 Not that it would have been a bad one to give, being as how the vast majority of people who become Christians probably have fairly normal testimonies to give.
-As it stood, though, I didn’t have to give mine.
+As it stood, though, I didn’t have to give mine during our clinic that day.
 Flo went ahead and gave hers that morning and I was left wondering what I might have said.